chromium/chromium/docs/webui_using_lit.md

 ```

 ### Migrating iron-list clients
-Currently, there is no Lit alternative for the `iron-list` element.
-For cases
+There are a few considerations when migrating `iron-list` clients.

+First, many existing `iron-list` clients don't require virtualization
+as the lists they render are bounded in size and not particularly large (e.g.
+only ~100 items).
+Such clients should use Lit's `map()` directive.

-where `iron-list` is used that do not require a virtual list (i.e., number of
+If the `iron-list` client is actually rendering a very large number of items,
-list items is not very large), `iron-list` may be replaced with a `map()`
-pattern, as described above for `dom-repeat`.

-For cases that need a virtual list, note the following:

-1. `iron-list`'s parent element *must* be a Polymer element, because
-   `iron-list` accepts a `<template>`.
-Lit data bindings do not work inside
-   `<template>`s.
-2. Elements that are used as children in an `iron-list` may be migrated to Lit,
-   but due to differences in rendering timing between Polymer and Lit, it is
+some lazy rendering may be necessary. `cr-infinite-list` replicates the
+focus and navigation behavior of `iron-list`.
+It uses `cr-lazy-list`
+internally to render items.

+`cr-lazy-list` adds list items to the DOM lazily as the user scrolls to them.
+It also leverages CSS `content-visibility` to avoid rendering work for items
+not in the viewport.
+If custom navigation or focus behavior (i.e. different
+from `iron-list`) is desired, `cr-lazy-list` can be used directly as it is in
+the Tab Search Page's `selectable-lazy-list`.

+If you do not think any of the 3 options above are suitable for a list you
+are migrating or adding to a WebUI, reach out to the WebUI team.

+For incremental migrations, it may be useful to migrate `iron-list` children
+prior to migrating the `iron-list` client itself.
+This can be somewhat
+complicated by `iron-list` manually positioning its items, meaning it must
+always know when its children change size.
+When migrating `iron-list`
-   important to manually fire an `iron-resize` event from the child's
+children, the child elements must manually fire an `iron-resize` event from
-   `updated()` lifecycle callback whenever any property that impacts the height
+their `updated()` lifecycle callback whenever any property that may impact
-   of the child element has changed.
+their height has changed.
 See example below:

-From the `list_parent.html` template (must be Polymer)
+From the `list_parent.html` template (`iron-list` client so must be Polymer)
 ```
 <iron-list id="list" items="[[listItems_]]" as="item">
   <template>